 1 clove of garlic, minced

-When I find a beautiful bunch of carrots, I do not peel them after washing.
+When I find a beautiful bunch of small carrots, I do not peel them after washing.
 The unpeeled surface roasts nicely and allows the carrots to retain a more natural shape.
 Whole, roasted vegetables also lend a warm, cozy vibe to dinner.